-- (a) If the debtor is an individual, in order to receive a discharge in a case under Chapter 11 the debtor must file an appropriate motion.
-The motion may be filed either before or after confirmation of a plan in accordance with the provisions of this rule. - (b) Prior to confirmation, if the debtor would like the court to consider issuing a discharge upon confirmation of a proposed plan, it shall file a "Motion for Discharge Upon Confirmation."
+(a) Except for cases under subchapter V of Chapter 11, if the debtor is an individual, in order to receive a discharge in a case under Chapter 11, the debtor must file an appropriate motion.
+The motion may be filed either before or after confirmation of a plan in accordance with the provisions of this rule.

+(b) (1) Prior to confirmation, if the debtor would like the court to consider issuing a discharge upon confirmation of a proposed plan, it shall file a "Motion for Discharge Upon Confirmation."
 The motion shall state, with particularity, the reason or reasons for issuing a discharge before payments under the plan have been completed and shall be filed prior to the hearing to consider the adequacy of the disclosure statement or at the same time the debtor files a motion under local bankruptcy rule B-3017.1-1 to dispense with such a hearing.
 The court will hold a hearing on the debtor's motion for discharge, upon notice to all creditors and parties in interest, at the same time it considers confirmation of the proposed plan.
-Any objections to the motion must be filed within the time required by local bankruptcy rule B-9014-1(b) (no later than seven days prior to the hearing). - (c) After confirmation, when the debtor would like the court to consider issuing a discharge it shall file a "Motion for Discharge."
-The motion shall state how the debtor has satisfied the requirements for the entry of discharge, see, 11 U.S.C. § 1141(d)(5), if applicable, by alleging, with particularity: - (1) that all the payments required by the confirmed plan have been completed; or, - (2) if all the payments required by the confirmed plan have not been completed, which payments have yet to be made, and - (A) the reason or reasons for issuing a discharge before payments have been completed; or - (B) how the distribution actually made on account of each allowed unsecured claim has satisfied the best interest of creditors test and why modification of the plan is not practicable.
+Any objections to the motion must be filed within the time required by local bankruptcy rule B-9014-1(b) (no later than seven days prior to the hearing).

+(c) (2) After confirmation, when the debtor would like the court to consider issuing a discharge it shall file a "Motion for Discharge."
+The motion shall state how the debtor has satisfied the requirements for the entry of discharge, see, 11 U.S.C. § 1141(d)(5), by alleging, with particularity:

+(1) (A) that all the payments required by the confirmed plan have been completed; or,

+(2) (B) if all the payments required by the confirmed plan have not been completed, which payments have yet to be made, and

+(i) the reason or reasons for issuing a discharge before payments have been completed; or

+(ii) how the distribution actually made on account of each allowed unsecured claim has satisfied the best interest of creditors test and why modification of the plan is not practicable.